eter-lang/eter/docs/src/type-system.md

 ## Statically sized types

 Statically sized types are those stored with static (immutable) and fixed amount of contiguous space.
-The amount of space occupied solely depends on the type of the variable and not the value represented.
+The amount of space occupied solely depends on the type and not the value represented.

 ### Boolean type
 Booleans can represent one of two distinct values: `true` or `false`.
-Each boolean occupy 1 bit.
+Each boolean occupies 8 bits.

 ```rust
 let rain: bool = true;